Value For Investors

 The Pros of Robinhood’s Free Trades Offer

 When Robinhood first started advertising their Free Trades commission structure I immediately thought, “what’s the catch?”.
 Robinhood, as advertised, charges $0.00 commission on buys and sells.
 In their Fees Section they note that traders still have to pay the FINRA and SEC fees on the sell orders.

-The True Cost of Robinhood App Free Trades Offer
+The True Cost of Free Trades

 - No Leverage means Cash Balance Margin Only